m5934/m5934/README.md

 # My name is Michał Wojciechowski

-- 🔭I’m currently working on **library system** and I search work in IT.
+- 🔭I search work in IT.
 - 🌱 I am developing my skills in technologies:
   <p></p>